 Harbour IQ recently conducted a survey of over 90 tool shops and found that their favored software for CAD work is NX from Siemens PLM Software.
 These shops have to work with CAD data from multiple sources and with tools such as Synchronous Technology in NX, it gives them an unmatched ability to work with multi-CAD data.

 Another major benefit of using NX for the moldmakers is the embedded tooling expertise in the form of NX Mold Design.
 It provides a structured workflow based on expert best practices, automation of mold-specific design tasks and libraries of standard mold components.
+Interested in trying NX Mold Designer?
+Give our 30-day free trial a try now!

 - Mold and part quality checks such as the ability to analyze draft, shrinkage, parting lines, cooling